 AT&T Unlimited Plans

-AT&T Unlimited Choice plan
+AT&T Unlimited Starter

-AT&T Unlimited Plus plan
+AT&T Unlimited Extra

-if you just want to access the network on your tablet, laptop, or other non-smartphone connected device, you’ll want to check out AT&T plans that are designed with data-only customers in mind.
-You can add up to 10 of those devices for each data-only account.
-The plans also charge $20 a month for each notebook and mobile hotspot on the account, along with $10 a month for each tablet and gaming device.
+If you just want to access the network on your tablet, laptop, or other non-smartphone connected device, you’ll want to check out AT&T plans that are designed with data-only customers in mind.
+One plan offers 10GB of data a month for $50.
+The other plan has 15GB of data for $70 a month.
+If you go over your data amounts, the cost is $10 per extra GB.
+Both plans offer unlimited use of AT&T’s Wi-Fi hotspots.

-Needless to say, the many AT&T plans give new customers a ton of different choices and bundles to choose from when picking out one they want to use.
-Again, the AT&T Plans for unlimited users are the best for any accounts that have two or more people signed up, while the Mobile Share Advantage plans are best for people who just have one or two phones that don’t use a ton of cellular data.
+In our opinion, the AT&T Plans for unlimited users are the best for any accounts that have two or more people signed up, while the Mobile Share Advantage plans are best for people who just have one or two phones that don’t use a ton of cellular data.